mlava/ninja-autoremote/README.md

 Message will send a message to your device with arpar=:=data where data is what you enter in the widget or in the rules engine.
 Notification will send a notification to your device with the notification title being arpar and the notification text the data you enter.

+v0.4 introduces ability to send a TTS announcement from Ninja Block to your android device.
+Create a new device in the driver config as before, but use an arpar that triggers a specific profile in tasker.
+Select TTS Announcement in the dropdown menu.
+In tasker, set up a profile that reacts when an autoremote message with the arpar is received.
+This should trigger a task with two steps:
+1. HTTP Get with %arcomm in the Server:Port section, set Mime Type to audio/* and set an output file name with suffix.mp3.
+2. Music Play with File being the mp3 you named in step 1.
+This should allow you to send a TTS announcement using the Google Translate TTS engine to your device, and have it automatically spoken to you.

 Use
 ================